 What is mefloquine?

 Mefloquine is an anti-malarial medication that can be used for both prevention and treatment of malaria.
-It is one of only three medications approved by the Australian Therapeutic Goods Administration (TGA) for malaria prevention and is currently used around the world.
-In the ADF mefloquine is a third line agent, meaning it is only used when one of the other two medications is not appropriate.
+Up until September 2018, it was one of only three medications approved by the Australian Therapeutic Goods Administration (TGA) for malaria prevention and is currently used around the world.
+In the ADF mefloquine it is only used when another antimalarial medication is not appropriate.